eerie-project/EERIE_hackathon_2023/results_hamburg_hackathon_2024/README.md

 # Post Joint Hackathon 2024

 Hackathon was a success!
-Here's a collection of material from the hackathon.
+Here's a collection of material from the hackathon, with a request to participants willing to share their scripts, notebooks, figures, to please upload them to [StormsOceanBOGplots folder](StormsOceanBOGplots) for figures or slides, and [notebooks folder](notebooks) for scripts and notebooks you may have created pre/during/post hackathon.
+Please don't forget to make a pull request when you've uploaded material.
+If you have issues, please contact Nikolay or Dian.

 - [Slides and figures in this repo](StormsOceanBOGplots) from the breakout groups of Storms & Ocean (nextGEMS) and EERIE
   - [Owncloud folder](https://owncloud.gwdg.de/index.php/s/z3pHKrPkqSvLeJc) hosting slides from S&O breakout groups